cieslarp/hello-world/README.md

 # hello-world changed again, in a new branch!
-1. apple
+1. Apple
-2. orange
+2. Orange
-3. pear
+3. Pear
-4. grape
+4. Grapes
-5. fifth
+5. Fifth